Deepti-debug/Deepti-debug/README.md

 - 👋 Hi, I’m @Deepti-debug
-- 👀 I’m interested in creating machine learning software solutions.
+- 👀 I’m a Researcher passionate about the domain of Computer Vision.
 - 📫 Reach me via- deeptirawat.iimt@gmail.com

 <!---